 Important note for modern diesel engines

-Modern diesels are designed to deliberately over-fuel the engine (or just one cylinder) for brief periods in order to create heat to burn carbon off of the Diesel Particulate Filter or DPF.
-If this over-fueling operation is not operating properly it can cause white smoke and damage to the engine.
+Modern diesel engines are designed to deliberately over-fuel the engine (or just one cylinder) for brief periods to create heat to burn carbon off of the Diesel Particulate Filter or DPF.
+If this over-fueling operation is not operating properly, it can cause white smoke and damage to the engine.

-White smoke can be difficult to diagnose but, if you follow the signs and look at the simple things first you can get to your answer fairly quickly.
-As with any repair be careful to think about what’s going on before you act.
-The damages that can occur from the problems denoted by white smoke can be catastrophic but, if you can catch it early you can likely avoid even more costly repairs.
+White smoke can be difficult to diagnose but, if you follow the signs and look at the simple things first, you can get to your answer fairly quickly.
+As with any repair, be careful to think about what’s going on before you act.
+The damages that can occur from the problems denoted by white smoke can be catastrophic, but you can likely avoid even more costly repairs if you can catch it early.
+Looking for a complete diesel smoke guide?
+If you want to understand more, go here ????
+Diesel Smoke Diagnosis Guide – White, Grey, Black, Blue.

 Can bad fuel cause white smoke?

 Yes.
-If the fuel is contaminated with water or some other foreign material it is possible that it will produce white smoke.
-The best way to test the fuel is to pull the filter and put it in a clear glass.
+If the fuel is contaminated with water or some other foreign material, it may produce white smoke.
+The best way to test the fuel is to pull the filter and empty the fuel from it into a clear glass or container.
 Wait a few minutes and see if there is any separation.
 The water will rise to the top and bubble up in the diesel.

 Can air in fuel cause white smoke?

 Yes.
 This is another common cause of white smoke.
 Check all the lines and injector supply lines to see if there is anything loose.
-Air can pass through any loose connections.
-Especially in todays high pressure systems, you need to make sure that its all tight and sealed.
+Air can pass through any lost connections.
+Especially in today’s high-pressure systems, you need to make sure that it’s all tight and sealed.

 See something I missed?
-Help me make it better, comment below.
+Help me make it better, send me a message.
 Thanks!